agix/secretin/README.md

 When you create a new account, username is SHA256'ed and a RSA-OAEP key pair is generated (according to http://www.w3.org/TR/WebCryptoAPI/#algorithm-overview array, RSA-OAEP seems to be the only assymetric algorithm that support encrypt and decrypt method)

-Then your private key is wrapped with SHA256 of your master password in AES-CBC-256.
+Then your private key is wrapped with AES-CBC-256 and a derivedKey from your master password.

+As PBKDF2 is not supported yet on Chrome and Firefox, the key comes from 10 000 iterations of SHA256 on (masterPassword+random32BytesSALT)

 When you create a secret, you give a title and a secret content.